 Kodi is also able to both stream and record live TV, and with the addition of electronic program guides, and smartphone apps, can also allow users to turn their smartphone into a TV remote.

 What devices can I download Kodi onto?

 As a popular piece of open-source software, it would be easy to assume that Kodi was available on every device you possibly can think of.
 That is sort of true, but the reality is a little more complicated than that.

 First, the simple bit.
-There are Kodi apps freely available for all Windows, OSX, Linux, and Android devices.
+There are Kodi apps freely available for all Windows, MacOS, Linux, and Android devices.
 Should you be a developer who enjoys tinkering with a Raspberry Pi, there are also some versions available for that too (and there are even Kodi branded cases available should you be so inclined).

 A particularly popular platform for Kodi is the Amazon Fire TV Stick.
 This portable USB device is ideal for making all of your media available anywhere you go.
 Similar, but lower profile devices, such as the WeTek Play also have Kodi apps available.